LivePersonInc/developer-center/pages/Documents/Reporting/AgentActivityAPI/Methods/get-status-changes.md

 indicator: both
 ---

-This method provides raw data about agent states changes..
+This method provides raw data about agent states changes.

 {: .important}
 If you have not done so yet, see the [overview](agent-activity-api-overview.html) of this product.